michaeldiguiseppi/front-end-personal-project/README.md

 ### Site Deployed

-My project can be viewed at MMDB-Movie-Database.firebaseapp.com.
+My project can be viewed at [on Firebase](https://MMDB-Movie-Database.firebaseapp.com)